VCHS-DECA-Software/docs/content/docs/roommate-matcher.md

 If any of these conditions fail, then the student will be appended to `errors.csv`.

 4. Iterating through each DataFrame, the program assigns a score/weight to the preferences (First preference: 10, Second preference: 7, Third preference: 4).
-The program checks for missing preferences and students assigning themselves as a preference.
-If this happens, the program will print out the error.

 5. The program uses a modified version of Irving's Algorithm to create rooms.
 However at this point, the output is ID's of the student from the original DataFrame.